AxelThevenot/Apriori_Algorithm/README.md

 ## Algorithm principle

-The Apriori algorithm is used to recognize item sets, which appear frequently in a data set, and infer a categorization from it.
-It says that if a set is frequent, its subsets are frequent too.
+The Apriori algorithm is used to recognize item sets, which frequently appear in a data set and infer a categorization from it.
+It means that if a set is frequent, its subsets are frequent too.
 In easy words, if {Milk, Apple} is a frequent item set, {Milk} and {Apple} are frequent item sets too.

 ## Relationships association

-Now imagine running the algorithm for a list of transaction, which can be composed by 15 different items.
-If we check frequency of each 1 300 billion item sets it is a really time-consuming task and an impossible task if there are more items.
-That's why the Apriori algorithm need a minimum support (between 0 and 1).
-If the occurrence of an item set is lower than the minimum support, its supersets can't have an occurrence greater than this minimum support.
-The Apriori algoritmh work on this principle.
+Now imagine running the algorithm for a list of transactions, which can be composed of 15 different items.
+Checking the frequency of all the possible combinations of those 15 items (ca. 1 300 billion item sets) would be a time-consuming task and even impossible if there are more items.
+That is why the Apriori algorithm needs a minimum support (between 0 and 1).
+If the occurrence of an item set is lower than the minimum support, its supersets can not have an occurrence greater than this minimum support.
+The Apriori algoritmh works on this principle.

-We are looking for all relationships with the Apriori algorithm.
-There is two case of association :
+The Apriori algotrithm aims at identifying relationships between the item(s) combinations.

+Two cases of association can be found :
-* Frequent item sets that are in the collection of every item set that occurs more than the minimum support
+* Frequent item sets are in the collection of every item set that occurs more than the minimum support
-* Association rule as Itemset ?
-SuperItemset.
+* Collection of association rule as "Itemset --> SuperItemset".
 A rule is in this collection if the confidence is greater than the minimum confidence given.
 The confidence is defined by support(Itemset | SuperItemset)/ support(Itemset)
 Looking for hidden relationships in large data sets is known as association analysis or association rule learning.
-The problem is, finding different combinations of items can be a time-consuming task and prohibitively expensive in terms of computing power.

 ## Dataset

-In this case we will use a data set of transactions to an easier understanding.
+In this case we will use a data set of transactions for the sake of understanding.

 ```python
 def loadDataSet():